 The speed of waves in water is proportional to the square root of the wavelength.
 When a swimmer increases his or her speed, the waves he or she creates will become longer so that the wavelength corresponds to the speed.
 Eventually, the distance between the bow wave (which occurs when the swimmer pushes water in front of him or her) and the stern wave (which occurs when the water returns to the location behind the feet when the swimmer has passed) will be exactly one wavelength.
 This means that the swimmer is located in the valley between the two waves.
 To increase his or her speed in excess of the displacement speed, the swimmer needs to climb up higher on the bow wave or place him- or herself farther into it, thus leaving the stern wave behind in a way that’s not energy efficient.
 Displacement speed is not an absolute limiting factor as to how fast a swimmer may travel in the water.
-If we, on the other hand, look at larger boats travelling a longer distance, then its speed, both for both cruising and top speed, is set at close to the displacement speed.
+If we look at larger boats travelling a longer distance, its speed (both for both cruising and top speed) is set at close to the displacement speed.
 Otherwise, the boat will consume an inordinate amount of fuel.
-When it comes to swimming, being energy efficient constitutes a significant factor on all distances longer than 50 meters.
+When it comes to swimming, it’s important to be energy efficient in all distances longer than 50 meters.

-Height is also the easiest factor to control.
+Height is also the easiest factor to account for.
 Michael Phelps was clearly the best American butterfly swimmer at the 2008 Olympics.
-The second-best American on 200 meters butterfly was Gil Stovall.
-Michael Phelps was more interesting than Stovall in every regard – except for one!
-Memphis native Stovall was only 5’8’’, in other words a whopping eight inches shorter than Phelps.
-Sure, Stovall was soundly beaten by Phelps, but at the same time, he beat both the 6’4’’ Croatia-born Austrian Dinko Jukic and Canadian Adam Sioui, who was 6’5’’.
-Being tall is a definite advantage when swimming, but as illustrated by the example of Stovall, it doesn’t have to be a determining factor.
+The second-best American in the 200m butterfly was Gil Stovall.
+Michael Phelps was more interesting than Stovall in every regard, except for one: Memphis native Stovall was only 5’8’’, a whopping eight inches shorter than Phelps.
+Sure, Stovall was soundly beaten by Phelps, but at the same time, he beat both the 6’4’’ Croatia-born Austrian Dinko Jukic and 6’5’’ Canadian Adam Sioui.
+Being tall is a definite advantage when swimming, but as illustrated by Stovall, it doesn’t have to be a determining factor.

-Open water swimming differs from swimming in a pool and height doesn’t seem to be an excluding factor during the former.
+Open water swimming differs from pool swimming and height doesn’t seem to be an excluding factor for the former.
 However, this doesn’t mean that there aren’t any tall open water swimmers.
-Maarten van der Weiijden, who won the 2008 Olympics, may be unable to fit into just any other car with his 6’9’’.
-Meanwhile, South African swimmer Chad Ho, who won the 2005 world championships, is fourteen inches shorter.
-We see a similar distribution when it comes to women, where there is a five inch difference between the two world champions Ana Marcela Cunha, Brazil (5’5’’), and Keri Anne Payne, South Africa (5’10’’).
+Maarten van der Weijden, who won the 2008 Olympics, may be unable to fit into just any car at 6’9’’.
+Meanwhile, South African swimmer Chad Ho, who won the 2005 world championships, is 14 inches shorter.
+We see a similar distribution when it comes to women; there is a five inch difference between the two world champions Ana Marcela Cunha, Brazil (5’5’’), and Keri-anne Payne, South Africa (5’10’’).

-The height differences among world class open water swimmers may seem strange, but may to a large extent be explained by the simple fact that there are no flip turns.
+The height differences among world-class open water swimmers may seem strange, but this may be explained by the simple fact that there are no flip turns.

-Examples of average height
+Average Height by Country